yext/answers-search-ui/CONTRIBUTING.md

 Answers has a testing suite under the tests/ directory.
 Please include tests for all new code.

+- Build the bundles with `npm run build`

 - Run the existing test suite with `npm run test`

 - Fix any fixable linter errors with `npm run fix`